adempiere/adempiere-ui-gateway/README.md

 ##### 2 Result Of Script Execution
 Whatever parameters are passed when calling *./start-all.sh*, decker compose is always called as follows: `docker compose -f docker-compose.yml`.

   Depending on the parameters passed, the file *docker-compose.yml* will define several services in the desired order.
-Which docker compose service files are used depends on the purpose: for testing Vue, the combination is different than for Authentication.
+Which docker compose service files are used depends on the purpose: for example when testing Vue, the combination is different than for Authentication.

   All images are downloaded, containers and other docker objects created, containers are started, and -depending on conditions explained in the following section- database restored.